 Step 3) Live For The Moment

-We might get in the hang of meditating for 15-20 minutes everyday.
-But if we walk away at the end of the session without changing a thing in our lives, it doesn't help much.
+If we walk away at the end of the session without changing a thing in our lives, it doesn't help as much.
+The idea is to be aware of where you are, focusing on what you are doing, how your body feels, etc.

 This is known as Mindfulness.
 Initially, it may be easier to take short breaks and go through the following exercises:

-- Take 1-minute breaks and listen to your breath.
+• Take 1-minute breaks and listen to your breath.

-- Ask yourself "How does my body feel right now?
+• Ask yourself "How does my body feel right now?

-- Set an alarm on your phone twice daily.
+• Set an alarm on your phone twice daily.

-- Ground yourself to feel your body.
+• Ground yourself to feel your body.

-- Listen to your surroundings.
+• Listen to your surroundings.

 Step 4) The Water Metaphor

-Easy enough at first.
+It seems easy at first.
 But now imagine yourself standing with a glass of water in your hand and how it starts to weigh after an hour, after two hours, a day, a week, etc.

-When we meditate or give ourselves Reiki, we pour some water out of the cup.
+When we meditate or give ourselves energy healing, we pour some water out of the cup.
 A full Reiki session gives us a good clearing, but it doesn't empty the glass.
 Meditate daily to release that weight.

-And finally, grounding yourself is like poking a hole under the glass and letting the water drip out continuously.
-Grounding is the basis for any type of energy work that I might do; it is covered in my book on Chakra Healing & Magick.
+Finally, grounding yourself is like poking a hole under the glass and letting the water drip out continuously.
+It is the basis for any type of energy healing work that I might do; grounding is covered in my book, Chakra Healing & Magick

 Step 5) Find A Style You Love